citusdata/test-automation/README.md

 installe and running (and therefore must come after the `setup` tasks, and install additional components, such as the tpch data.

+# `add` tasks

+It is possible to add extra extensions and features to a Citus cluster:

+- `fab add.tpch:scale_factor=1` will generate and stage tpch tables (the default scale factor is 10)
+- `fab add.session_analytics` will build and install the session_analytics package (it uses your ssh agent forwarding when connecting to github, so you must have the key you use for github added to your local agent)

+There's no need to run these as a separate command.

+- `fab use.citus:v6.0.1 setup.enterprise add.shard_rebalancer` does what you'd expect.

 # Advanced fab usage

 By default your fab commands configure the entire cluster, however they can be targeted